Governable systems

 Founder and AI/ML Researcher

-Sarah founded HTAI and Kripke AI.
+Sarah founded HTA and Kripke AI.
 Sarah has a background in logic, mathematics, privacy law, cybersecurity, and computer science, including as a SME for ISC2.
 Her AI governance work focuses on cybersecurity, privacy, auditability, interoperability, access to information, model governance, the preservation of human dignity, and the empowerment of the public and public servants through responsible AI education, research, and deployment.

 Legal, regulatory, and interdisciplinary research